JuliaLang/julia/doc/src/manual/faq.md

 but the analogous operation with a zero-dimensional array `fill(2) * rand(2,2)` is an error.

+## Computing cluster

+### How do I manage precompilation cache files in distributed file systems?

+When using `julia` in high-performance computing (HPC) facilities, invoking _n_ `julia` processes simultaneously creates at most _n_ temporary copies of cache files.
+It may become a major issue in slow and/or small distributed file systems.
+There are a few possible workarounds:

+1. Use `julia` with `--compilecache=no` flag to turn off precompilation.
+2. Configure a private writable depot using `pushfirst!(DEPOT_PATH, private_path)`
+   where `private_path` is a path unique to this `julia` process.
+This can also be done by setting environment variable `JULIA_DEPOT_PATH` to `$private_path:$HOME/.julia`.
+3. Create a symlink from `~/.julia/compiled` to a directory in a scratch space.

 ## Julia Releases

 ### Do I want to use a release, beta, or nightly version of Julia?